 Family and Consumer Sciences Education—Community Leadership Major (B.S.H.C.S.)

-The Community Leadership track prepares graduates for employment in areas such as workforce development, human services leadership, youth leadership (4-H, Extension Services), after school programs, early child care administration, corporate offices, and non-profit organizations.
+The Community Leadership track prepares graduates for employment in areas such as workforce development, human services leadership, youth leadership (4-H, Extension Services), after-school programs, early child care administration, corporate offices, and non-profit organizations.

 All students with majors in Family and Consumer Sciences Education learn and apply principles of consumer economics, financial literacy, and resource management; learn and apply theory and research on human development, interpersonal relationships, and family systems to build and strengthen individual family assets; know and demonstrate the role of food and nutrition in constructing a healthy lifestyle; and investigate and plan career pathways and research transitioning processes through the life cycle.
 All FCS education majors receive Serv-Safe Certification.

 Family and Consumer Sciences Education empowers individuals and families throughout their lives to manage the challenges of living and working in a diverse, global society.
 The unique focus is on work, families and interrelationships.
-Students beginning this major at an Ohio University regional campus have the opportunity to acquire most of the courses recommended for the freshmen and sophomore years.
+Students beginning this major at an Ohio University regional campus have the opportunity to acquire most of the courses recommended for their freshmen and sophomore years.

 For Freshman/First-Year Admission, Change of Program or External Transfer